wwcodemanila/WWCodeManila-JavaScript/contents/data_types_operators.md

 ### Undefined

-We start with the first primitive value in JavaScript, which is `undefined`.
-There exists **only one** undefined value in JavaScript.
+Let's start with Undefined, the first primitive value we'll learn in JavaScript.
 This data type represents an **unintentional missing value**.
+There exists **only one** value in JavaScript with this data type, and it's also called `undefined`.

-It usually shows up if you forgot to assign a value to a variable and in other situations where JavaScript can't tell the value that you wanted.
-If this happens, that variable points to undefined.
+It usually shows up if you forgot to assign a value to a variable and in other situations where the code doesn't know what value that you wanted.
+If this happens, we say that our variable contains the value `undefined`.

+> So far, we've been imagining variables as *boxes* that *contain* values.
+Boxes are a common mental model of developers for variables.
+It's what we default to when we think of variables and when we try to describe variables to other people.
+However, I want to share a different perspective which I found from Dan Abramov's newsletter called [JustJavaScript](JustJavaScript.com) which I recommend that you check out once you're already familiar with the basics of JavaScript.
+In his mental model, he thinks of variables as *"wires"* that *point to* values.
+That's all that I'll say about it for now!

 ```
 let x;
 console.log(x);
 ```

-In the example above, we declared a variable called `x` and did not assign it any value.
+In the example above, we declared a variable called `x` and did not assign any value to it.
 Hence, it outputs **undefined**.
-So far, we've been assigning the value undefined in the previous section when we learned about variables.
+So far, we've been unintentionally assigning the value `undefined` when we learned about variables in the previous section.

 Don't be confused with its name `undefined`.
 It's **not** supposed to represent something that hasn't been defined yet.
 In fact, if you try to run `console.log` on a variable that hasn't been declared, it will show an error.
 Try out the example below where we did not declare the variable `y` in our code.